Toxoplasmosis

 Pathophysiology of Toxoplasmosis

 Sexual reproduction of T. gondii occurs only in the intestinal tract of cats; the resultant oocysts passed in the feces remain infectious in moist soil for months.
+The only known definitive hosts for T. gondii are members of family Felidae (domestic cats and their relatives).

-Infection can occur by
+Infection can occur by:

 • Ingestion of oocysts